-American soprano Valerie Vinzant acclaimed by critics as “luminous” (New York Times) and "delectable" (Los Angeles Times) is a recent graduate of the Domingo-Thornton Young Artist at the Los Angeles Opera.
+American soprano Valerie Vinzant acclaimed by critics as “luminous” (New York Times) and "delectable" (Los Angeles Times) is a graduate of the Domingo-Thornton Young Artist Program at the Los Angeles Opera.

-This season she returns to Chicago Opera Theater to star in Ricky Ian Gordon’s Orpheus and Euridice as Euridice, sings the role of Iris in Handel's Semele with Pacific MusicWorks, and returns to Long Beach Opera's acclaimed production of David Lang's Difficulty of Crossing a Field.
+Last season she returned to Chicago Opera Theater to star in Ricky Ian Gordon’s Orpheus and Euridice as Euridice, sang the role of Iris in Handel's Semele with Pacific MusicWorks, and returned to Long Beach Opera's acclaimed production of David Lang's Difficulty of Crossing a Field.
 She also made her international operatic debut at Mexico City's Palacio de Bellas Artes in Handel's Radamisto (Fraarte).

 2012-13 brought triumphant returns to the roles of Agilea in Teseo with Philharmonia Baroque and Papagena in Mozart's Die Zauberflöte with Chicago Opera Theater.
 She also sang the role of Bellante in Handel’s Almira with the Boston Early Music Festival and Mabel in The Pirates of Penzance.
 2011-2012, she joined Chicago Opera Theater in new productions of Moscow Cheryomushki and Handel's Teseo.
 Ms. Vinzant also sang the role of La Charmeuse in Massenet's Thais at Opera Company of Middlebury.